Wadih El Safi

+Early life

+Wadih El Safi was born into a Maronite family in Niha, Chouf on November 1, 1921.
+He was the second of eight children.
+His father Bishara Youssef Gabriel Francis, was a sergeant in the Lebanese gendarmerie and his sister Hanaa Al-Safi was a singer.
+Wadih El Safi's family moved to Beirut in 1930, and he entered the Deir El Mukhlis Catholic School, where he was the only Maronite in the choir and the lead singer.
+Three years later, he left school to earn money to support his family by singing.

 Style and career

 Wadih El Safi being a classically trained tenor is not a verified fact since none of his known works provide proof of classical singing techniques.
 He has been known for singing in the belting school class, and his phonation is a testimonial of this practice.
 This is further confirmed in what arguably is his most famous song "Lebnan Ya Ote'et Sama" ("لبنان يا قطعة سما" in Arabic, specifically Lebanese dialect) in which his voice shifts to the so-called Falsetto or more widely recognized today as the "Voce Piena Testa" or the full head register on the second transition "Secondo passagio" around "EB4" note above middle "C4" not overlapping "F4", meaning that his voice falls in the Baritone categorization rather than a tenor precisely a lyric baritone which is often linked to these transition areas.
-El Safi has no record for singing the "B4" and "C5" tenors' famous "High C" which are the characteristic signature of a tenor's laryngeal mechanism (constriction of the pharynx) even though many of his age did.
-He was a classically trained tenor.
-He gained national recognition when, at seventeen, he won a vocal competition sponsored by Radio Lebanon.
+Although El Safi has records for singing the "B4" and "C5" tenors' famous "High C" which are the characteristic signature of a tenor's laryngeal mechanism (constriction of the pharynx).

+He gained national recognition when, at sixteen, he won a vocal competition sponsored by Radio Lebanon.
+His winning song was "Ya Mursil al-Nagham al-Hanoun", written by the then-unknown poet, Nimatallah Habika who was a Catholic monk.

 El Safi began composing and performing songs that drew upon his rural upbringing and love of traditional melodies, blended with an urban sound, and creating a new style of modernized Lebanese folk music.

 In 1947, El Safi traveled to Brazil where he remained until 1950.
-El Safi toured the world, singing in many languages, including Arabic, Syriac, French, Portuguese and Italian, accompanied by his son George.
+El Safi toured the world, singing in many languages, including Arabic, Syriac, French, Portuguese and spanish, accompanied by his sons George and Antoine who played alongside him and perform backup vocals since 1978.

+In the late fifties, he worked with other musicians such as Philimon Wehbe and the Rahbani brothers as well Zaki Nassif among others to revive Lebanese folk music through the Baalbeck International Festival.

 Songs and recordings

 Wadih El Safi has sung over 5000 songs.
 He is well-known for his mawawil (an improvised singing style) of 'Ataba, Mijana, and Abu el Zuluf.
-He has performed and recorded with many well-known Lebanese musicians such as Fairouz, and Sabah.
+He has performed and recorded with many well-known Lebanese musicians such as Fairouz and Sabah.